 Please note that some of the information you'll hear during our discussion today will consist of forward-looking statements which reflect Management's current views and estimates.
 These forward-looking statements involve certain risks and uncertainties that could cause actual results to differ materially from those contained in the forward-looking statements.
-Potential risks and uncertainties include such factors as general economic conditions, business dynamics and many other factors that could cause our actual results to differ materially from those contemplated by the relevant forward-looking statements.
+Potential risks and uncertainties include such factors as general economic conditions, business dynamics and many other factors that could cause our actual results to differ materially from the forward-looking statements.